TheBromo/tower-defense/README.md

 </summary>

-> The system that defines how many enemies are present in the Game.
+> The system that defines how many enemies are present in the game.

 The phase system has two phases

-1. **Attack phase** here enemies spawns correpsonding to the attack pattern
+1. **Attack phase** here enemies spawns corresponding to the attack pattern
-2. **Pause phase**  no enemies spawn the player has a chance to recover
+2. **Pause phase**  no enemies spawn.
+The player has a chance to recover

 ##### Attack Patterns